 Finding weight loss friendly foods to fit into your lifestyle is simple with a little know-how.
 While it may sound simple to pick the right foods to support a healthy weight, thanks to so much conflicting information out there, navigating this tricky topic can be a challenge.

 Many of the best foods for weight loss get ignored for the wrong reasons.
 Take fruit, for example.
-Many people fear fruit because of sugar.
-And yet, research suggests that people who eat a piece of fruit per day are 10 percent less likely to be overweight or obese.
+Many people fear fruit because of sugar, however, fruits provide dietary fiber and important antioxidants.

 And if you think you need to avoid dietary fat altogether to support weight loss, think again.
 Including healthy fat in your diet — think unsaturated fats instead of saturated fats and trans fats — can help your body feel more satisfied, and in turn, help you eat less in the long run.